 The Board ensures measures are in place for communication feedback from shareholders, directly or through Management.
-The Board adopts and oversees the Corporation's disclosure policy and its implementation, including disclosure of material information, investor relations and shareholders communications.
+The Board adopts and oversees the Corporation's shareholder engagement policy and its implementation.

 5 MEETINGS OF BOARD

 5.1 Attendance

 Directors are expected, subject to scheduling conflicts, to attend all Board meetings in person, to the extent feasible (other than conference call meetings) and a record of attendance is kept.